-However, as Fidelity Charitable proved in their study earlier this year, “How Donor Behaviors Are Shifting Amid Pandemic,” most donors actually plan to maintain or even increase their charitable investments.
+However, as Fidelity Charitable proved in their study in early ’20, “How Donor Behaviors Are Shifting Amid Pandemic,” most donors actually plan to maintain or even increase their charitable investments.

 How to reconcile these two points?